-17.1 The Senate is charged by the Universities (Scotland) Acts with a duty to superintend the teaching of the University.
+- 17.1 The Senate is charged by the Universities (Scotland) Acts with a duty to superintend the teaching of the University.
 This is understood to include examining.
-The Senate has authorised the establishment of Faculty Committees to hear appeals in the first instance, as specified in the Code of Procedure for Appeals to a Faculty Appeals Committee, which is set out below.

-17.2 A student may further appeal from the decision of the relevant Faculty Appeals Committee to the Senate.
-The Code of Procedure for Appeals to the Senate is set out, after the Faculty Appeals Code (see Section XIX).
-The Senate Appeals Committee also receives appeals directly from postgraduate research students.

-17.3 Students are advised to consult the Secretary/Clerk of the relevant Faculty before lodging an appeal to the Faculty Appeals Committee, and the Head of the Senate Office before lodging an appeal to the Senate Appeals Committee.

-17.4 Appeals will not be entertained against marks or decisions of examiners, or other matters of academic judgement, but only on grounds of unfair procedure or medical evidence.

-17.5 An appeal by a student will not be entertained once that student has graduated from the University; he or she is deemed to have accepted, by graduating, the recommendation of the Board of Examiners and the decision of the appropriate Faculty.
+The Senate has authorised the establishment of Faculty Committees to hear appeals in the first instance, as specified in the Code of Procedure for Appeals to a Faculty Appeals Committee, which is set out below. - 17.2 A student may further appeal from the decision of the relevant Faculty Appeals Committee to the Senate.
+The Code of Procedure for Appeals to the Senate is set out, after the Faculty Appeals Code (see Section XIX). - 17.3 Students are advised to consult the Secretary/Clerk of the relevant Faculty before lodging an appeal to the Faculty Appeals Committee, and the Head of the Senate Office before lodging an appeal to the Senate Appeals Committee. - 17.4 Appeals will not be entertained against marks or decisions of examiners, or other matters of academic judgement, but only on grounds of unfair procedure or medical evidence. - 17.5 An appeal by a student will not be entertained once that student has graduated from the University; he or she is deemed to have accepted, by graduating, the recommendation of the Board of Examiners and the decision of the appropriate Faculty.